Myframework

-SQRRR Method: Boost Your Reading Efficiency and Comprehension
+SQRRR Method: Boost Reading and Self-Improvement

-Efficient reading skills, a systematic approach to studying and comprehending reading material effectively.
+A systematic approach to studying and comprehending reading material effectively.

-SR3R, stands for Survey, Question, Read, Recite, and Review.
 It’s a structured and effective approach to reading material more efficiently, boosting both comprehension and retention.

 Here's a breakdown of each step: